futureverse/parallelly/vignettes/parallelly-12-remote-workers.md

 This tells us that there is one active SSH connection per parallel worker.
-It also reveals that that each of these connections uses a so called _reverse tunnel_, which is used to establish a unique communication channel between the main R process and the correponding parallel worker.
+It also reveals that that each of these connections uses a so called _reverse tunnel_, which is used to establish a unique communication channel between the main R process and the corresponding parallel worker.
 It also this use of reverse tunneling that avoids having to configure dynamic DNS (DDNS) and port-forwarding in our local firewalls, which is cumbersome and requires administrative rights.
-When using **parallelly**, there is no need for administrative rights - any non-priviliged user can launch remote parallel R workers.
+When using **parallelly**, there is no need for administrative rights - any non-privileged user can launch remote parallel R workers.

 ## Example: Two parallel workers on two remote machines

 This example sets up a parallel worker on each of two remote machines `n1.remote.org` and `n2.remote.org`.
-It works very similar to the previous example, but now the two SSH connections go to two different machiens rather than the same.
+It works very similar to the previous example, but now the two SSH connections go to two different machines rather than the same.

 ```r
 library(parallelly)